Klipper3d/klipper/docs/G-Codes.md

   - `RESUME [VELOCITY=<value>]`: Resumes the print from a pause, first restoring the previously captured position.
 The VELOCITY parameter determines the speed at which the tool should return to the original captured position.
+  - `CLEAR_PAUSE`:  Clears the current paused state without resuming the print.
+  This is useful if one decides to cancel a print after a PAUSE.
+It is recommended to add this to your start gcode to make sure the paused state is fresh for each print.

 ## Filament Sensor